killeen31/Jacks-Weather-Dash/README.md

 -Weather API

 # Help
-I did do some research on this project since I struggled and found repositories that I referenced, I did try my best to write my own code but I am still stuck and don't just want to copy it completely
+I did do some research on this project since I struggled and found repositories that I referenced, I did try my best to write my own code but I am still stuck and don't just want to copy it completely, I would like to be able to do this comoletely on my own but am still rather lost
 I also plan on going over it with a tutor as soon as possible